 In addition, executive officer compensation reflects the importance to the Corporation of achieving growth in sales, net income and cash flow.
 As a result, executive officer compensation emphasizes cash compensation consisting of a base salary and an annual bonus, and long-term noncash stock option awards.
-Except for the Corporation's Chairman, the Corporation does not provide any long-term cash incentive plans, pension, profit-sharing or other retirement benefits, or many of the executive perquisites typically provided by other companies to their senior executives.
+The Corporation generally does not provide any long-term cash incentive plans, pension, profit-sharing or other retirement benefits, or many of the executive perquisites typically provided by other companies to their senior executives.